Animal Crossing New Horizons Multiplayer & Co-Op Guide

 How to Play Animal Crossing: New Horizons Co-Op

-The first thing to do is, obviously, have more than one player living on the island.
+The first thing to do is, obviously, have more than one player living on an island.

 After a second person joins the island, Tom Nook gives you the Call Islander feature for the NookPhone.
 It doesn't matter who gets it first because it automatically gets installed on every islander's NookPhone.